dcoates83/Azure-Sky-Ragdolls/_posts/2021-12-30-litter-5-queen-sapphire-and-king-tao.md

 ---
 layout: post
-title: 2022 Litter 7 Queen Sapphire and King Tao pending
+title: 2022 Fall litter Queen Sapphire and King Tzar October
-color: "Seal and Blue Bicolor and Mitted Kittens. "
+color: "Seal Bicolor and Mitted Kittens. "
-expected: "October November 2022 "
+expected: "October 2022 "
-thumbnail: /assets/img/uploads/img_e2768.jpg
+thumbnail: /assets/img/uploads/img_0335-1-.jpg
-reserved: "Two are reserved for Breeders. "
+reserved: Two are reserved pre conception
 ---
- The picture is of King Tao.
-Although Sapphire is an experienced mom, this will be stunning Blue Bicolor King Tao's first litter.
-King Tao comes from Supreme Tica Champion lines in Idaho.
-His grandfather Jack is a very famous winner of many Championships.
+ Queen Sapphire and King Tzar are seal bicolor so according to the genetic Punnett Square (a device used to predict kitten colors and markings) 25%- 50% of these kittens will mitted and 50-75% will be Bicolor.
+All will be seal.

-Tao may look very regal, but he is actually a very snuggly guy.
-He likes to spend hours in your lap spending time with you.
+These kittens will have the easy care traditional Ragdoll coat where the undercoat is less heavy than other long hair breeds.

-According to the genetic Punnett Square; a device used to predict kitten colors and markings, 25%  of these kittens will mitted and 75% will be Bicolor.
-Most will be seal.
-Some may be blue.
+Sapphire quite bonded to Tzar.
+They have lovely affectionate kittens every time.